K-lin99/Melodica/README.md

 The Frontend uses JavaScript for the logic and React.js to render the different pages which are styled with HTML and CSS.

-The Backend uses a Mongo DB database that stores the Spotify IDs of various artists which are used to fetch their top 10 tracks from the Spotify API when a region is selected by the user.
+The Backend uses a Mongo DB database that stores the Spotify IDs of various artists.
+When a region is selected, the IDs of the artists corresponding to the selected region are used to fetch their top 10 tracks.